When is the cheapest time to fly to Koh Samui?

-Visiting during the wetter months (October, November and December) is most likely to get you the cheapest return flights to Koh Samui.
-The weather does have the tendency to be stormy at this time of year, but there are nice days to be had.
-If you prefer a balance of sunny weather and good prices then April, May and June are great because the heat and humidity keep most tourists away.
+Flying to Koh Samui during the wetter months – October, November and December – is most likely going to land you the cheapest flights.
+You will get heavy downpours at this time of year, but there are definitely nice days to be had.
+If you'd prefer a balance of sunny weather and good prices then flying during March, April or May would be a great alternative.

-When is the Best Time to Book your Flight to Koh Samui?
+When is the best time to book flights to Koh Samui?

 Flying to Samui Airport (USM)

-Samui Airport (USM), also known as Koh Samui Airport is situated on the small island of Koh Samui and serves both that and the many surrounding islands.
-Flying to Samui Airport from the UK is only possible with indirect flights via Bangkok, Hong Kong or Singapore.
-These are operated by Qantas, EVA Air, Thai Airlines, Cathay Pacific, Singapore Airlines and Malaysia Airlines with departures from London Gatwick, London Heathrow or Manchester.
-From London and other major UK airports, you can also fly with Etihad, Singapore Airlines, British Airways or Turkish Airlines, but all of these routes have multiple stopovers.
+Samui Airport (USM) is on the Gulf Island of Koh Samui, but it serves the surrounding smaller islands as well.
+Flying to Samui Airport from the UK is only possible when you fly indirectly via Bangkok, Hong Kong or Singapore.
+But you've got plenty of airlines to choose from, with flights offered by Qantas, EVA Air, Thai Airways, Cathay Pacific, Singapore Airlines and Malaysia Airlines.
+You can fly to Koh Samui from London Gatwick, London Heathrow or Manchester with just one stopover.
+Flights are also available from other UK airports with Etihad, Qatar Airways, British Airways and Turkish Airlines, but these alternative routes have multiple stopovers.

-Upon arrival at USM, you will immediately notice that it is unlike most other airports in the world.
-With an open-air design, travelling through the airport is much like wandering through many of the stunning beach resorts that the island has to offer.
+Upon arrival at Samui Airport, you'll immediately notice that it's not your average airport.
+With an open-air design and tropical gardens, the airport serves as an introduction to the island's many stunning beach resorts.
 The main shopping area within the terminal is located on an arcade-style street and houses duty-free and travel retail shops, a variety of restaurants and cafes, along with a newsagent’s and a local souvenir shop.

-Getting to the City from Samui Airport (USM)
+Getting to your hotel from Samui Airport (USM)

-Located just two kilometres from the city centre, Samui Airport is extremely quick and cheap to get to.
+Just two kilometres from the city centre, Samui Airport is extremely quick and cheap to get to.
 Due to the island’s small size and lack of public transportation, the only way to get to and from the airport is via car or minibus, whether privately hired, shared or rented.
-Access to all of these services can be found in the arrivals terminal or, if you prefer, they can be booked online beforehand.
+Access to all of these services can be found in the arrivals terminal or, if you prefer, you can book online beforehand.

-Have you ever wondered what it might feel like to sit on a sun lounger with a freshly picked coconut in one hand, a delicious spring roll in the other, and watch the warm, golden sun set over the Gulf of Thailand?
-Visit Koh Samui, one of Thailand’s most delightful little island resorts and you’ll never have to wonder again.
-Coconut trees and sandy beaches make up most of the island, with top class hotels, scenic dining hotspots and fascinating local markets occupying the rest.
+Have you ever wondered what it might feel like to sit on a beach with a cold beer, watching the sun set over the Gulf of Thailand, before heading out for an authentic Thai meal?
+Visit Koh Samui, and you’ll never have to wonder again.
+Coconut trees and sandy beaches make up most of the island, with first-class hotels, scenic dining and fascinating markets occupying the rest.

-If you’re feeling up to it, you can jump on a boat and explore the surrounding islands and secluded coves but no one would blame you for trying out local delicacies like rambutan and salted eggs from the privacy of your own beachside villa.
-When you’ve had enough of relaxing, the monthly Full Moon Party is the place to be; watch Koh Phangan’s beach come to life and dance all night with as many as 30,000 other party-goers.
+If you’re feeling up to it, you can jump on a boat and explore the surrounding islands – Koh Tao is one of the best snorkelling spots in the world.
+But no one would blame you for trying out local delicacies, like massaman curry and tempura prawns, from the privacy of your own beach villa.
+Want something a little livelier?
+The Full Moon Party is the place to be.
+Take a boat to Koh Phangan and dance the night away with thousands of other party-goers.